Second Session, 43rd Parliament

 Will the minister stand up right now and defend $14,000-a-year luxury car allowances for her senior staff while the families of sick children sleep in cars?

 Hon.
 Josie Osborne: The member makes the very, very salient point that families need support.
-And that’s why health authorities, that’s why charities like Variety, like Angel Flight, like Hope Air, like Ronald McDonald House work together with government, with government support, to provide that support and funding for families.
+That’s why health authorities, that’s why charities like Variety, like Angel Flight, like Hope Air, like Ronald McDonald House work together with government, with government support, to provide that support and funding for families.

 We are continuing these programs.
 Once again, the work that Ronald McDonald House is doing for families across B.C. is a vital part of the system.
 We greatly value that relationship.
 We’ll continue the conversation with them and do just that.